 Smoking damages the lining of blood vessels, increases fatty deposits in the arteries, increases blood clotting, adversely affects blood lipid levels, and promotes coronary artery spasm.
 Nicotine accelerates the heart rate and raises blood pressure.

-Estrogen does help raise good HDL cholesterol so protecting women, but once through the menopause as many women as men are affected by heart disease: but if a woman suffers from diabetes or has raised levels of triglycerides that cancels out the positive effect of estrogen.
+Estrogen does help raise good HDL cholesterol so protecting women, but once through the menopause as many women as men are affected by heart disease, but if a woman suffers from diabetes or has raised levels of triglycerides it helps cancel out the positive effect of estrogen.

 Women also tend to have more severe first heart attacks that more frequently lead to death, compared to men.

-Heart disease can run in some families.
-But even if you inherit the risks factors that predispose you to heart disease, such as high blood cholesterol, high blood pressure, diabetes, or being overweight, there are measures you can take that will help you avoid developing cardiovascular disease.
+Heart disease can be inherent condition for some families.
+But even if you inherit the risks factors that predispose you to heart disease, such as high blood cholesterol, high blood pressure, diabetes, or being overweight, there are some measures that you can take that will help you avoid the developing cardiovascular disease.